dorny/xjade/README.md

 # XJade - DOM Templating Engine

-XJade is a new template language which accelerates and simplifies building complex dynamic user interfaces in JavaScript.
+XJade is a new template engine which accelerates and simplifies building complex dynamic user interfaces in JavaScript.

+XJade sytax is explained at: [**Language Reference**](LANGUAGE.md).

 ##  Features